sundas586/generators_python/README.md

 - Generators are used to create on-the-fly-value.
 It does not store the **value** but the **instruction to create the value**.
 - The are special functions that allow sequencial iterable values
+- The are beneficial when you deal with big data and dont want to store the values and consume memory

 ### genrators vs lists :